BoilingT/3D-Summer-Engine/README.md

 ## Modes (Keybindings)

-# There are four views that you can switch between.

 ## By pressing *Y* the default view will be shown.
 This field displays where dye has been applied.
 ![image](https://github.com/BoilingT/3D-Summer-Engine/assets/34101043/08440735-a9ca-49b5-8ef1-f7777d6c2ad0)